Public Notice

 The City has received the following application(s) under the Planning Act:

-TORONTO AND EAST YORK COMMUNITY COUNCIL AREA:
+NORTH YORK COMMUNITY COUNCIL

 CONTACT INFORMATION